shano/streamkeeper/README.md

 # Streamkeeper

 Watches specified youtube channels and will automatically download any live streams the youtube channel posts, then converts to a video format.
-Optioanlly you can get notified over pushover.
+Optionally you can get notified over pushover.

 ## Requirements